Sustainable fisheries and aquaculture

 Fish and fishing in Mongolia

-Mongolia is home to several large lakes and rivers and a unique community of fishes, including some endangered salmonids.
-Historically, Mongolia’s low population density, land use intensity, and fishing pressure have fostered healthy aquatic ecosystems, but recent anthropogenic stressors present new threats to these systems.
+Mongolia’s lakes and rivers are home to a unique community of fishes, including some endangered salmonids.
+Historically, Mongolia’s low population density, land use intensity, and fishing pressure have fostered healthy aquatic ecosystems, but recent anthropogenic stressors present new threats.
 My work examines the impacts of illegal fishing, hydropower development, microplastic pollution, and climate change on Mongolian fish populations using a mixture of field survey, interview, and modeling approaches.
+Related publications.

 Ecology and management of big-leaf mahogany